plan44/zdetailkit/README.md

 - Open the Documentation tab in the XCode Organizer, click the eye icon and you'll see a new doc set named "ZDetailKit documentation"

-Please note: some versions of appledoc generated docsets that caused XCode 4.6 to crash when double-option-clicking keywords or even on startup.
+Please note: some versions of appledoc generated docsets caused XCode 4.6 to crash when double-option-clicking keywords or even on startup.
 If you run into the startup problem, delete ch.plan44.ZDetailKit.docset from ~/Library/Developer/Shared/Documentation/DocSets, install a better/newer version of appledoc and regenerate the docs.